Unpacking K-P Flow:

 Training the Model with GD The goal is to minimize the loss \(L\) by tuning the parameters of the model, \(\theta\).
 To do so, we want to find the best parameters: $$\theta^* := \arg \min_\theta L.$$ This is typically done by GD, where the parameters are iteratively updated by travelling down the steepest direction in Euclidean parameter space.
 Specifically, letting \(\delta \theta\) be the perturbation to the parameters at a particular instant in GD, it is given by: $$\delta \theta := -\eta \nabla_\theta L.$$ Here, \(\eta\) is a learning rate, which I'll just assume is \(1\) throughout the rest of this blog for simplicity.

-The Hidden State GD Flow and NTK
+The Hidden State GD Flow

 Tracking the GD Flow We would like to track certain quantities as they evolve under GD.
 The simplest quantity to track are the parameters, defining the so-called parameter GD flow.
 However, this quantity is ultimately a proxy for the actual dynamics of the hidden state, which also evolves as GD trains the model.
 We would like to track how this quantity itself evolves in a meaningful way.
 The hidden state dynamics can be envisioned as a large vector field, conditioned on the particular input you give the model.

 Now, before getting into the details of the objects involved, the general idea (which turns out to work correctly) is simply as follows.
 Firstly, define the Instantenous Error Signal, Err, by $$\text{Err} := \nabla_{h} \ell(y, y^*).$$ For example, when we use a squared error loss, \(\ell(y, y^*) := \| y - y^*\|\), the error signal is \(\text{Err} = W_{out}^T (y - y^*)\), a simple residual projected onto the row space of \(W_{out}\).
-Then, by the chain rule, $$\nabla_\theta L = (\frac{d h}{d \theta})^T \text{Err}.$$ Given this parameter change, the hidden state itself will approximately change by $$\delta h = -\frac{d h}{d \theta} \cdot \nabla_\theta L = -\frac{d h}{d \theta} \cdot \frac{d h}{d \theta}^T \text{Err}.$$ The Jacobian outer product \(\frac{d h}{d \theta} \cdot \frac{d h}{d \theta}^T\) is referred to as the Neural Tangent Kernel (NTK).
+Then, by the chain rule, $$\nabla_\theta L = (\frac{d h}{d \theta})^T \text{Err}.$$ Given this small parameter change, the hidden state itself will approximately change linearly by $$\delta h = -\frac{d h}{d \theta} \cdot \nabla_\theta L = -\frac{d h}{d \theta} \cdot \frac{d h}{d \theta}^T \text{Err}.$$ In this blog, I will refer to the Jacobian outer product \(\Phi := \frac{d h}{d \theta} \cdot \frac{d h}{d \theta}^T\) as the Neural Tangent Operator (NTO).

 The Classical NTK In the classical NTK literature, the model considered is a multi-layer perceptron neural network with scalar output, so there is no notion of time, \(t\), and no spatial (hidden unit) dimension.
 Hence, the NTK is just a B by B matrix over all batch input trials.
 The NTK entries pinpoint how much a GD corrections correlate over batch trials: do corrections to the parameters proposed by two distinct task inputs agree, not overlap at all, or disagree, leading to loss when we do the actual parameter update.
+I will use the notation \(\Theta\) to denote the NTK.
+Concretely, if \(y = w^T h\) where \(w\) is a vector, then we can relate the NTO, \(\Phi\), and NTK, \(\Theta\): $$\Theta = w^T \Phi w,$$ i.e. the NTO is the actually complicated part of the whole operator.

-The NTK is a tensor operator In our case, however, the NTK is actually a tensor operator.
+The NTO is a tensor operator In our case, however, the NTO is actually a tensor operator.
 In a Pytorch implementation, for example, the hidden state will have the form [B, T, H] over batch inputs, \(x\), times, \(t\), and hidden units.
 The quantity \(\frac{d h}{d \theta}\) thus has the form [B, T, H, M], where \(M\) is the size of the flattened model parameters.
 Finally, \(\Theta\) is an linear operator on the space of tensors of the form [B, T, H].
 If we discretize it, it will be a massive matrix of shape B*T*H by B*T*H. If indexed in Pytorch, the of \(\Phi\) are given by $$\Phi: \mathbb{R}^{B\times T \times H} \rightarrow \mathbb{R}^{B \times T \times H}$$ $$\Phi[b, t, h, b_0, t_0, h_0] = \sum_{m=1}^M \frac{d h}{d \theta}[b, t, h, m] \frac{d h}{d \theta}[b_0, t_0, h_0, m].$$ Formally, this is a tensor product on \(\frac{d h}{d \theta}\) where the parameter dimension is contracted (see my blog post going into more depth on tensor calculus).
-The fact that the NTK is a tensor operator for such general recurrent models has pros and cons.
+The fact that the NTO is a tensor operator for such general recurrent models has pros and cons.
 Pros include that it encapsulates a massive amount of information, including insights into GD learning at very granular levels given by eigenfunctions.
 Indeed, in the next section I'll discuss some of the ways we can reduce the operator to generate different perspectives on the GD learning.
 However, this is also a since it makes the whole object harder to understand, requiring some tensor math.
 Another major con is the massive size of this object.
 Even for very small problems it can be huge (e.g. 100 neurons, batch size 100 and 100 forward-pass times results in \(\Phi\) being 1m by 1m when discretized).
-Thus, advanced matrix-free methods that do not actually compute the full discretized operator are needed to work with \(\Phi\) (see my blog using trace estimation for the NTK, for example).
+Thus, advanced matrix-free methods that do not actually compute the full discretized operator are needed to work with \(\Phi\) (see my blog using trace estimation for the NTO, for example).

-Working with Tensor Operators
+Optional: Working with Tensor Operators

-As mentioned in the prior section, the full empirical NTK for recurrent models is a linear operator on a space of 3-tensors (discretely of shape [B, T, H]).
+As mentioned in the prior section, the full empirical NTO for recurrent models is a linear operator on a space of 3-tensors (discretely of shape [B, T, H]).
 In this section, I'll discuss building some more intuition and practical tools for working with such operators.
 Indeed, it may be tempting to think that working with such a massive, complex objective is overcomplicating things.
 However, this object exactly matches Pytorch without any simplication and can be simplified after-the-fact, instead of simplifying at the outset.
 As we will see later, keeping the full operator in all its complexity allows us to further decompose it into individual components: \(\mathcal{P}\) and \(\mathcal{K}\) which are operators that have their own distinct structure that can be exploited.

 Reduced Views A simple way to work with this complex operator is to reduce it into simpler "views".
 The operator itself informs how gradient updates to the hidden state are structured over time, batch inputs and hidden units, which is a ton of information.
 Sometimes, we would like to know in what subspaces the updates will reside, on average, without consider time or batches.
 Or, as another example, we want to consider where most of the updates will be concentrated as a signal over time and batches, without thinking about the individual hidden units.

 To generate such views, we define a method of reducing the operator over particular axes.
 Given an axis (time, batches or hidden units), the view of the tensor essentially performs streaming over that axis.
-For example, let's define the time-averaged NTK \(\langle \Phi \rangle_t\).
+For example, let's define the time-averaged NTO \(\langle \Phi \rangle_t\).
 This is a linear operator now on 2-tensors of shape [B, H].
 Specifically, $$\langle \Phi \rangle_t[b, h, b_0, h_0] = \langle \Phi[b, h, t, b_0, h_0, t_0] \rangle_{t, t_0},$$ i.e. we average over the time axes.
 This operator takes in tensors of shape [B, H], produces a tensor of shape [B, T, H] by making T copies, applies \(\Phi\) to this tensor, then averages the final result over the time axis.
 In my code, you can find the implementation in op_common.py, called AveragedOperator.
 Similarly, we can define averaging operations over any of the axes: time, hidden units, or batches, or multiple simultaneously.

 Some Example Use Cases

-As a Matrix Over Hidden Units Using these views, we can measure interpretable properties of the NTK and gradient flow.
+As a Matrix Over Hidden Units Using these views, we can measure interpretable properties of the NTO and gradient flow.
 For example, suppose want to quantify where the gradient updates will be concentrated in the hidden space, irregardless of time or batch trials.
 Then, we can measure the averaged operator \(\langle \Phi \rangle_{x,t}\), which is now an H by H matrix.
 We can then measure the singular vectors \(\{v_i\}_{i=1...n}\) of this matrix, and its singular values \(\{\sigma_i\}_{i=1...n}\).
 The principle vector \(v_1\) explains exactly which types of hidden space inputs will maximally stimulate the operator \(\Phi\), on average over input batches and times.
 Note that two trials with different inputs, \(x_1, x_2\) to the hidden state, may produce trajectories in completely disparate regions of the hidden space.
 However, by design, both of these directions will factor in distinctly to the averaged SVD (see my paper Appendix for more explanation of this).
 If we want to see where gradient updates will be correlated, we can use the left singular vectors, \(\{u_i\}_{i=1...n}\): the first vector \(u_1\) explains where \(\Phi\)'s updates will be contentrated if we given it tons of random input signals, i.e. where GD is likely to concentrate.
 Finally, the effective rank of the operator \(\langle \Phi \rangle_{x,t}\) explains how hidden space GD updates are constrained: if it is low, it means the operator will be constrained to producing updates in a small, low-dimensional hidden subspace.

 Eigenfunction Signals Averaging Hidden Space As another example, we can consider the operator \(\langle \Phi \rangle_{h}\), averaged over spatial hidden units.
 If we take the SVD of this operator, we get input-dependent eigenfunctions \(\{\phi_{b,t}\}_{b=1...B,t=1...T}\).
 Each eigenfunction explains which points in time are most crucial to stimulating \(\Phi\), for each individual one of the batch trials.
 On trial 1, it might say that a particular time window of the task is very crucial, i.e. most of the learning will be concentrated there, while on trial 2, with a different batch input for the model, there could be a completely distinct time window.
 Consequently, these eigenfunction signals explain the temporal structure imposed by the task on learning, accross each input-driven trial of the model inference.
 Since the operator is averaged over hidden units, we don't take into account which hidden unit to stimulate, instead we care about which times or indendent input trials are most relevant to the GD update.